tdwg/website/conferences/2023/instructions-for-editors/index.md

   - Who can edit for language?
   - Who is available in July, particularly 1–15 July for preliminary assessment?
   - Who is diplomatic and comfortable communicating with authors and confident in setting and following up on deadlines for responses updating drafts?
-- Based on the results above, choose one person who will be responsible for coordinating the editorial process for your session and available throughout the month of July (or until all abstracts have been approved for publication).
-Send the name of that person to <editor@tdwg.org> no later than 15 June 2023
+- Based on the results above, choose one person to act as [Session Coordinator](#session-coordinator), who will be responsible for coordinating the editorial process for your session and available throughout the month of July (or until all abstracts have been approved for publication).
+Due (see email sent to session organizers for link to form) no later than **15 June 2023**.

 ## Reviewer roles